ilenhanako/it-kid-book/adult/real_web.md

 Isn't that cool?

 _How do we start?_:interrobang:
-We can't learn all those languages in short time.
-Let's pick state of the art:performing_arts: solution i.e. Node.JS.
+We can't learn all those languages in :soon:short time.
+Let's pick the state of the art:performing_arts: solution i.e. Node.JS.
 Let's start with practice!:white_check_mark:

-##Practice
+##Practice:zap:
 :white_small_square:Please create a heroku account if u have not done so:registered:

 :white_small_square:Next, please install the Heroku Toolbelt.